mirkomaty/NetMemCache/readme.md

-# .NET Object Cache (NOC)
+# NetMemCache
-NOC provides a simple and fast key-value store.
+NetMemCache provides a simple and fast key-value store.
 No database or other technology is needed to store the data.
 The data is stored in the file system.

-This project is based on an idea by Michael Christensen called [BinaryRage](https://github.com/mchidk/BinaryRage).
+This project is based on an project by Michael Christensen called [BinaryRage](https://github.com/mchidk/BinaryRage).
 Kudos to him for an incredibly clever idea.
 After some experimentation with the original project, I made changes step by step so that there isn't much left of the old code.

 ## Motivation
 With Redis there exists a very powerful project for an ObjectCache.
 But Redis requires a Linux distribution, which is not so easy to implement in an IT landscape with Windows.
 WSL even in version 2 is not suitable for long running services and [there is an issue with WSL](https://github.com/MicrosoftDocs/WSL/issues/368) not solved by Microsoft.